kunal659/healthcareapplication/README.md

 - **Connection Testing & Status Monitoring:** Validate database credentials and view the live status of each connection.

 ### 5. Intelligent SQL Chat
-- **Natural Language to SQL:** A conversational AI chat interface that converts plain English questions into SQL queries.
+- **Natural Language to SQL:** A conversational AI chat interface that converts plain English questions into SQL queries using **LangChain.js and OpenAI**.
-- **Schema-Aware Generation:** The AI (mocked Gemini) uses the schema of the selected database to generate accurate queries.
+- **Schema-Aware Generation:** The AI uses the schema of the selected database to generate accurate, dialect-aware queries.
 - **Live Query Execution:** When connected to a live database via the backend, queries are executed against your actual data.
-- **Result Visualization:** Query results are displayed in a clean, paginated table.
+- **Result Visualization:** The AI can suggest and render charts (Pie, Bar) directly in the chat when appropriate.

 ### 6. Data Governance
 - **Natural Language Rules:** Define security policies in plain English (e.g., "Block queries on the patients table").